GAL{\AE}XI: Solving complex compressible flows with high-order discontinuous Galerkin methods on accelerator-based systems: Numerical Methods

 Evaluating the integrals using the Gauss-type quadrature associated with the chosen set of interpolation points, i.e.\ collocation of interpolation and integration points, yields the semi-discrete form of the DG operator that can be written for each point $i,j,k \in [0,N]$ as

 This notation follows \citet{kopriva2009implementing}, where

 are one-dimensional building blocks that entail the numerical quadrature weights $\omega_i$ and are precomputed during initialization to improve the overall performance of the implementation.
-Moreover, $\ppvec{f}^*=\ppvec{f}^*(\tilde{\ppvec{U}}^L,\tilde{\ppvec{U}}^R)$ denotes the unique flux at the faces based on the solution on on the surface of the left and right element, respectively, and $\hat{s}$ denotes the surface element, which is the norm of the non-normalized physical unit vector as discussed in more detail by \citet{krais2021flexi}.
-The monospaced namings in \cref{eq:dgsem} refer to the routines in the numerical implementation which are summarized in~\cref{tab:dg_routines}.
+Moreover, $\ppvec{f}^*=\ppvec{f}^*(\tilde{\ppvec{U}}^L,\tilde{\ppvec{U}}^R)$ denotes the unique flux at the faces based on the solution on the surface of the left and right element, respectively, and $\hat{s}$ denotes the surface element, which is the norm of the non-normalized physical unit vector as discussed in more detail by \citet{krais2021flexi}.
+The monospaced namings in \cref{eq:dgsem} refer to the routines in the numerical implementation which are summarized in \cref{tab:dg_routines} and are also detailed in \ref{app:dg_routines}.

 At this point, we would like to briefly discuss the influence of the unstructured mesh topology.
 First of all, the unstructured neighbor relations only influence the surface-related operations and only direct neighbors are considered.
-Here, the relative orientation between the adjacent elements and their sides must be taken into account.
+Here, the relative orientation between the adjacent elements and their faces must be taken into account.
 This is taken into account by corresponding mappings in the \code{ProlongToFace} and \code{SurfInt} routines.